rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 As such, readers can stop scanning once they encounter a match, instead of checking the entire file's length for another implementation that may be present in the outermost scope.

-Outside of implementations captured *inside* generics, scoped implementations cannot influence the behaviour of another file without being mentioned explicitly.
+Aside from *implementation environments* captured *inside* generics, scoped implementations cannot influence the behaviour of another file without being mentioned explicitly.

 ## Unblock ecosystem evolution
 [unblock-ecosystem-evolution]: #unblock-ecosystem-evolution